-A verruca is also known as a plantar wart and appears on the sole of the foot and varies in size.
-They are not normally something to worry about, although care should be taken as they can be contagious.
+A Verruca is also known as a plantar wart.
+It appears on the sole of the foot and varies in size.
+They are not normally anything to worry about, although care should be taken as they are contagious.

-It is not usually painful although may be tender when pressed, especially from the sides.
+It is not usually painful, although may be tender when pressed, especially from the sides.

-The surface of the verruca is usually covered with small black dots which are blood vessels and it is usually surrounded by hard skin.
+The surface of the verruca is usually covered with small black dots.
+These are blood vessels and are usually surrounded by hard skin.

-Verrucas are passed on via direct skin to skin contact or from the floors of swimming pools and showers.
-They can be passed to other areas of the body particularly the fingers.
-There is a higher risk of passing a verruca on if the skin is damaged or wet.
+Verrucas are passed on via direct skin-to-skin contact or from the floors of swimming pools and showers.
+They can be passed to other areas of the body, particularly the fingers.
+There is a higher risk of passing a verruca on if your skin is damaged or wet.

 To avoid passing it on make sure it is covered when swimming by a waterproof plaster or verruca sock.
-Wearing flip flops when walking barefoot and in the shower is advised and never share towels.
+Wearing flip-flops when walking barefoot and in the shower is advised and never share towels.

 There is no real need to treat a verruca unless it is causing problems or is uncomfortable to walk on.
 Most will go away on their own within 2 years, although treatments may clear it sooner.
 These include salicylic acid creams which should be applied daily for several weeks.
-Salicylic acid plasters are available which cover the area.
+Salicylic acid plasters are available that cover the area.